whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/06-polygon-3d-modeling/06-00-introduction.md

 ## Learning Objectives

-- Model an object and apply a shader
+- Model a specific object and apply a shader
 - Model multiple objects to create a scene
 - Add additional lights
 - Create a render of the scene